Searches for Continuous Gravitational Waves from Fifteen Supernova Remnants and Fomalhaut b with Advanced LIGO: Discussion

 Most of our upper limits on $\epsilon$ and $\alpha$ are competitive with the largest numbers predicted by theory.
 The maximum $\epsilon$ for ``mountains'' supported by elastic stresses of normal neutron star matter is probably $10^{-5}$--$10^{-6}$ \citep{Horowitz2009, JohnsonMcDaniel2013a, Baiko2018}, and for many of our searches upper limits are in this region over hundreds of~Hz.
 The maximum $\alpha$ (nonlinear saturation amplitude) for $r$-modes is probably of order $10^{-3}$ \citep{Bondarescu2009}, and for many of our searches upper limits beat this over hundreds of~Hz.
 Mountains supported by an internal magnetic field can produce $\epsilon$ of order $10^{-4} (B/10^{15}\mbox{ G})^2$ where $B$ is the poloidal part of the field \citep[e.g.][]{Ciolfi2013}.
 Since, unlike elastic mountains, magnetic mountains are likely to be within about an order of magnitude of this limit for a given internal field, depending on its configuration, our upper limits on $\epsilon$ translate into rough limits on internal magnetic field---if a neutron star is present and spinning rapidly enough to emit \acp{GW} in band.

-More data from Advanced LIGO and Advanced Virgo is now available, with more live time and lower noise amplitude than before.
-This makes more targets feasible for directed searches at greater sensitivity, increasing the chances of a detection of continuous \acp{GW}.
+More data from Advanced LIGO and Advanced Virgo is now available, with more live time and lower noise amplitude than before. {The detectable values of intrinsic strain, ellipticity, and $r$-mode amplitude are proportional to the noise amplitude and to the inverse square root of the live time.} This makes more targets feasible for directed searches at greater sensitivity, increasing the chances of a detection of continuous \acp{GW}.
 Such searches will be done in the near future.